raevonbernardo/dotnet-backend-portfolio/README.md

 **Docker:**
-- I also added a Dockerfile just in case you want to run the server on a container.
-Just enter the followin in the terminal:
+- Go to the project directory where the Dockerfile is and run this in the terminal:
 ```
 // builds the docker image
 docker build -t rt-backend-api .